biohazardxxx/Crew-Composer/docs/best-practices.md

 - Collaborative list mapping creates per-agent clones of a task, passing prior clone outputs forward.
 Only the final clone writes to disk.
 - Prefer pipelines of focused tasks connected via `context` to keep prompts short and grounded.
-- Use `run_async` in `crew.yaml` only when your environment and tools are safe for concurrency.
+- Use `run_async` in `crews.yaml` (under the selected crew) only when your environment and tools are safe for concurrency.

 ## Debugging

 - `crewai-template validate` to verify YAML and imports.
 - `crewai-template show-configs` to inspect merged configs.
 - Turn `verbose: true` on specific agents to audit reasoning for that segment.